Election According to Foreknowledge is the Key!

 For whom he did foreknow, he also did predestinate [i.e. elect] to be conformed to the image of his Son, that he might be the firstborn among many brethren.
 (Romans 8:29)

 But what exactly did God know ahead of time and how does this foreknowledge fit into God’s rationale for choosing one person but not another?
 The Bible tells us that God is not a respecter of persons (Deuteronomy 10:17; Romans 2:11, Acts 10:34) so we know that God’s foreknowledge has nothing to do with one’s physical appearance, nationality or one’s efforts of any sort.
 If Hebrews 11:6 is right regarding the claim that God rewards those who diligently seek Him, then the only logical and biblical conclusion regarding the criteria which God used when choosing His elect is faith (i.e. whether a person, if given the chance, would obey the gospel).
-Salvation comes by believing (Romans 1:16, Ephesians 1:13) or obeying the Gospel (1 Peter 1:22, 4:17, Hebrews 5:9, Romans 2:8; 6:17; 10:16; Act 5:32; 2 Thessalonians 1:8); therefore if certain persons were deemed saved ahead of time, it must be because God knew of their obedience ahead of time.
+Salvation comes by believing (Romans 1:16, Ephesians 1:13) and obeying the Gospel (1 Peter 1:22, 4:17, Hebrews 5:9, Romans 2:8; 6:17; 10:16; Act 5:32: 2 Thessalonians 1:8); therefore if certain persons were deemed saved ahead of time, it must be because God knew of their obedience ahead of time.
 No other criterion will work.
 Unsurprisingly, Paul confirms this conclusion in 2 Thessalonians 2:13 when he says:

 “God hath from the beginning chosen you to salvation through…belief of the truth.“